ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ```
 :::

-::: tip Create Postgres Database for our Bridgechain to use
+::: tip Create Postgres Database for our BridgeChain to use
 ```bash
 createdb ark_bridgechain
 ```